nizarch22/DES_CUDA/README.md

 We get these modes by checking out to certain branches.
 Once finished, run in release mode.
+#### To vary the size of the array:
-Note: Just change NUM_TESTS_QUICK from 1-9 to determine a range mapped to 1MB-256MB.
+Just change NUM_TESTS_QUICK from 1-9 to determine a range mapped to 1MB-256MB.

 ### 1. GPU and CPU
 Checkout branch ChangingSize.\